RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

 8. In the **Stack name** field enter a  unique name  for this SBC stack.
     A stack is a collection of AWS resources you create and delete as a single unit.

 9. Enter the required values for the Parameter fields.
-The following table describes the create stack parameters:
+The following [table](#template-parameters) describes the create stack parameters

+10. Click **Next**.
+    The  **Options**  page displays.

+11. Optionally you can choose to Tag your deployment with a Key-value pair, IAM Role Permissions, Rollback Triggers or other advanced Options.

+12. Click **Next**.
+    The **Review** page displays.

+13. Review the stack details and click **Create**
+    The **CloudFormation Stacks** page is displayed.

+> On successful stack creation the stack will be listed.

+>  - Do not update or modify the stack after creation.

+>  - Do not change or remove resources after instance creation.
+For example, removing or attaching EIP, or changing the user data and so on.

+## Template Parameters

   **Table**  :  Create Stack Parameters

 > Note
 >